cerner/terra-clinical/packages/terra-clinical-result/docs/ClinicalResultBloodPressure.md

 -->

 ## Usage Guide

-The basic result is constructed by providing structured object literal with a specific construction that follows a similar patter to HL7 FHIR Observation standard (https://www.hl7.org/fhir/observation.html).
+The blood pressure result is constructed similarly to the single clinical result by providing structured object with a specific construction that follows a similar patter to the [HL7 FHIR Observation Blood Pressure](https://www.hl7.org/fhir/observation-example-bloodpressure.html) example.
 ```jsx
 const observationPropShape = PropTypes.shape({
   /**